5 Ways to Honor World Infertility Awareness Month 2024

 So, what did I do?

-Hopped on Facebook, of course!
+Hopped on social media, of course!

 As human beings, we find comfort in connection.
 We like the idea of having someone close to us who understands what we’re dealing with.